 We strongly recommend that you apply for planning permission via the Planning Portal.
 It is quicker, easier and you are able to track the progress of your application.

-However, you are able to apply by post if you wish to.
+However, you are able to apply by post or email if you wish to.
 To do this, you need to download the appropriate planning application form the Planning Portal website.
-Fill the form out and send it in along with the correct supporting documents, plans and notice to;
+Fill the form out and email it to firstname.lastname@example.org or post it, along with the correct supporting documents, plans and notice, to:

 Southampton City Council